csm123/sharepoint-javascript-helpers/readme.md

 ## React.js

 SJH's simplicity and use of promises makes it compatible with modern JavaScript libraries like React.JS.

+Here's is SJH and React combined, ready to run in a content editor web part:

 ```javascript
 <script src="https://cdnjs.cloudflare.com/ajax/libs/jquery/2.1.4/jquery.min.js"></script>